-What is a Risk in Aviation Safety Management Systems (SMS)
+What Is a Risk in Aviation Safety Management Systems (SMS)

-"Risk" is a vague term that often leads to confusion in risk management programs, because there are actually two ways to talk about Risk.
+"Risk" is a vague term that often leads to confusion in risk management programs, because there are actually two ways to talk about risk.

 On the one hand, "Risk" IN GENERAL is a composite of predicted severity and likelihood of safety mishap.
-We also talk about risk in the sense of SPECIFIC RISK, or RISK OCCURENCE, which is a safety mishap/accident/etc. that (can) result from hazard occurrence.
+We also talk about risk in the sense of SPECIFIC RISK, or RISK OCCURRENCE, which is a safety mishap/accident/etc. that (can) result from hazard occurrence.

 Here are the important markers of each type of "risk":